Backpacking Nutrition: Fueling Farther Using the Goldilocks Approach

 Are you feeling completely overwhelmed by the meal planning process?

 You’re not alone!
 Dialing in your nutrition for epic adventures can certainly feel overwhelming.
-Backcountry Foodie has two services designed to alleviate the stress and anxiety – Nutrition Coaching & our Resupply Service.
+Backcountry Foodie has a service designed to alleviate stress and anxiety – Nutrition Coaching.

 Maybe your backpacking food is weighing you down?